-The proprietary proximity contactless protocol using an external antenna and the TOE implemented analogue and digital radio frequency interface, as well as the memory part reserved for Mifare use.
+The proprietary proximity contactless protocol using an external antenna and the TOE implemented analogue and digital radio frequency interface, as well as the memory part reserved for NRG use.

-• And various further communication modes.
+And various further communication modes (see Note below).

-All interfaces and protocols can be made available sequentially.
+Note: All interfaces and protocols can be made available sequentially.
 How the interfaces are used or combined depends exclusively on the user software.
 Further communication modes, details and an overview about their combinations are outlined in the confidential Security Target [9].

 The TOE provides a real 16-bit CPU-architecture and is compatible to the MCS®251 instruction set with an execution time faster than a standard MCS®251 microcontroller at the same clock frequency.
 The major components of the core system are the dual CPU (Central Processing Units), acting as one, the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
 The dual CPU controls each other in order to detect faults and serve by this for data integrity.
-The TOE implements a full 16 MByte linear addressable memory space for each privilege level, a simple scalable Memory Management concept and a scalable stack size.
-The flexible memory concept consists of ROM- and Flash-memory as part of the nonvolatile memory (NVM), respectively SOLID FLASH[TM] NVM.
-For the SOLID FLASH[TM] NVM the Unified Channel Programming (UCP) memory technology is used.
+The TOE implements a full 16 MByte linear addressable memory space for each privilege level, a simple scalable Memory